transcom/mymove-docs/docs/dev/contributing/backend/Guide-to-Creating-an-Endpoint.md

         /your path:
             HTTP request:
-                summary:
+                summary: this is the name of the action your endpoint performs, in camelCase
-                description:
+                description: new convention is to reference description files in the swagger-def/info/ folder
                 operationId: this should match the endpoint title in the definitions section and summary in your paths section.
                 tags: matches the tag section for this endpoint
-                produces: This field will always be application/json
+                produces: this field will always be application/json
-                parameters: Include parameters associated with this path
+                parameters: include parameters associated with this path
                 responses: response codes for this path, and a schema reference and the description if needed.

 An example of the `Moves` path is as follows: